radical-lab/con/README.md

 	* `/historical|cultural/` laws that belong in the history books
 	* hospital food that includes carcinogenic meat
 	* amazons' nda doesn't protect them from defamation; yours' won't protect you either
+	* oracle didn't want javascript to be a good language (lisp dialect); they are solely responsible for the worst programming languages, and timbl is bribed to support javascript #embrace_extend_extinguish
 	* oracle hired andy rubin, rich miner, nick sears, and chris white, to start a company, approach oracle for funding to use java for the window manager of android, sell to google with the oracle contract to prevent google using go (let alone c) instead of java #embrace_extend_extinguish
 	* microsofts' strategic war tactics against floss; don't go against the grain, instead just go c̄ the flow, and [embrace, extend, extinguish](https://en.wikipedia.org/wiki/Halloween_documents#Documents_I_and_II)
+	* microsoft doesn't support w3c standards; timbl is bribed to let them get away with it #embrace_extend_extinguish
 	* `/page (up|down)/` patented by criminals: microsoft, timothy sellers, heather grantham, and joshua dersch
 	* samizdat; kenneth brown was hired by microsoft to underhandedly undermine floss #plausible_deniability
 	* emacs email subsystem sold to the russians, edward snowden, donald trumps' defacebooked politics, the ones who don't get caught,.. #military_espionage #floss_demotes_spies_like_legalising_drugs_demotes_drug_dealers_and_other_illegal_activity